A. Linwood Holton Governor's School

 Course Offerings

 The courses are designed for juniors and seniors, but do not exclude academically advanced sophomores who have completed the necessary pre-requisites.
 Classes are offered in both 50 minute and 90 minute formats to best fit the schedules of the schools served.
 All courses, except for Advanced Placement Physics I, Honors Physics, and Latin, have been approved for dual enrollment through the Virginia Community College System.
 Therefore students receive both high school and college credit when they complete their coursework.
 (Students receive only high school credit for Latin, Advanced Placement (AP) Physics I, and Honors Physics.
-However, AP Physics students can take the advanced placement exam after completeing the course for potential college credit.)
+However, AP Physics students can take the advanced placement exam after completing the course for potential college credit.)

 Additional Information for Parents and Students: Guide Books and Newsletter